-Question Management response 1.
-What do you regard as the key events or issues that will have a significant impact on the financial statements for 2020/21?
-Coronavirus pandemic: significant additional costs and loss of income to the Council caused by the pandemic has led to variations in expenditure and income across all the Council's portfolios additional funding has been received from Government to offset these losses - we need to ensure that we have identified the many grant funding streams and have accounted for them appropriately impact on Collection Fund accounting impact on provision for bad debts 2.
-Have you considered the appropriateness of the accounting policies adopted by the Council ?
+Question Management response What do you regard as the key events or issues that will have a significant impact on the financial statements for 2021/22?
+Coronavirus pandemic: significant additional costs and loss of income to the Council caused by the pandemic has led to variations in expenditure and income across all the Council's portfolios additional funding has been received from Government to offset these losses - we need to ensure that we have identified the many grant funding streams and have accounted for them appropriately impact on Collection Fund accounting impact on provision for bad debts Infrastructure Assets accounting changes Heritage assets accounting policy The Director of Finance reported on accounting policies to March Audit and Governance committee 2.
+Have you considered the appropriateness of the accounting policies adopted by Blackburn with Darwen Borough Council?
 Have there been any events or transactions that may cause you to change or adopt new accounting policies?
+If so, what are they?
 No changes to the accounting policies section of the Statement of Accounts document.
 The Council has undertaken a review of its MRP policy with Arlingclose, treasury management advisors.
 As a result of this review the Council has updated its policy to apply the annuity calculation method to all elements of the CFR.
 The estimated lives used have not changed.
 3. Is there any use of financial instruments, including derivatives?
-No changes since 2019/20 and nothing unusual.
+If so, please explain No changes since 2020/21 and nothing unusual.
 No derivatives are used.
 We have longstanding LOBO's but they do not involve complex arrangements and are not significant.
 Details are reported to the Audit & Governance Committee on a regular basis.
 4. Are you aware of any significant transaction outside the normal course of business?
-As above significant additional expenditure related to the Covid pandemic, also loss of fees and charges income but increase in grant funding will impact on gross expenditure and income in CIES Sale of BSF shares Prepayment of all pensions deficit costs and employers' contributions for the next 3 year period in April 2020 totalling £38 million
+If so, what are they?
+Additional expenditure related to the Covid pandemic, also loss of fees and charges income but increase in grant funding will impact on gross expenditure and income in CIES